Skip to main content

 B. Fabrication:

-Students shall not falsify, invent, or use in a deliberately misleading way any information, data, or citations in any assignment.
+Students shall not falsify, invent, or use in a misleading way any information, data, or citations in any assignment.

 C. Assisting in or contributing to academic dishonesty: